smbutterfield/ibmt17-18/_07-harmonic-functions/a3-tx-diaprogcirclefifths.md

 w:IV V I|]{% endcapture %}
 {% include abc-example.html number="1" abc=ex1 %}

 In this progression the movement of the bass voice has `fa` moving to `sol`, and this is a normal, acceptable progression.
-This implies that there is far more detail necessary to understand voice-leading in harmony than a general rule of thumb.
+This implies that there is far more detail necessary to understand voice-leading in harmony than general rules of thumb.

-## Observations of Chordal Movement
+## Developing Progressions Based on Voice-leading

 By studying the voice-leading of a simple V (or V<sup>7</sup>) to I progression, the students proposed a couple of rules -- that *do not* rely on scale degrees -- to explain the voice-leading between the two chords.
 - For chords that have roots separated by a P5: